CouncilofLorien/counciloflorien.github.io/docs/cards/S/sacrifice-of-form.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _Spell._ _Wizard only._ All of the strikes from one attack against your Wizard's company fail; +3 to any body checks made to determine of the attack is defeated.
+> > _Spell._ _**Wizard only.**_ All of the strikes from one attack against your Wizard's company fail; -3 to any body checks made to determine of the attack is defeated.
 Discard the Wizard (i.e., he becomes unrevealed) and any non-item cards he controls.
-Place any items he controls under this card and keep these off to the side (these items are considered to still be in play).
-If the Wizard is put back into play, return his items to him and place Sacrifice of Form with him.
-Wizard receives +1 to his prowess, body, and direct influence.
-May not be duplicated on a given Wizard.
+Place any items he controls under this card and keep these off to the side (these items are considered to still be in play). <br>&ensp;If the Wizard is put back into play, return his items to him and place _Sacrifice of Form_ with him.
+Wizard receives +1 to his prowess, body, and direct influence. <br>&ensp;May not be duplicated on a given Wizard.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
-> > <div class="card-shield">【1】</div>
+> > <div class="card-shield">【+1/+1】</div>
 > > <div class="card-corruption">&nbsp;</div>

 ### _Middle-earth: The Wizards Unlimited_